 What followed was a period of searching, and suffering from unhealed wounds, undiagnosed neurodivergency, and digestive issues.

 This is when my spiritual path began to take form.
-I started meditating, writing spiritual poetry and taking an interest in different religions.
+I started meditating, writing spiritual poetry and taking an interest in different religions and modalities of medicine.

 Writing became a means of articulating both the ache of being human and the quiet guidance of the heart on the reminder of the beauty of life.

-After completing some studies (half of a nutrition degree at university, and a certificate in complementary meicine), I decided to put tertiary education on hold to truly tend to this inner work more.
+After completing some studies in university, I decided to put tertiary education on hold to truly tend to this inner work more.
 I needed to focus on the heart work, not the head work.
 I needed to focus on my personal healing and self-exploration.

 Over a few years, I travelled through Japan and Nepal.
 I experimented with Ayurvedic and Tibetan medicines, observed and immersed in rural ways of living, taught English to children in language schools, and created enough freedom to explore my creative energy.